bhavesh-bhatt-tech/Java8Feature/README.md

 Java project with java 8 features examples

 The objective of this project is to put important java 8 features in one project.
 This should be helpful handy implementation for projects.
-Following topics covered
+Following topics are covered

 Streams: streams on the collection to apply different functions like map,filter etc